hycsg/hycsg.github.io/README.md

-# Houston-Youth-Computer-Science-Group (website) (broken and undeployable atm)
+# Houston-Youth-Computer-Science-Group (website)

-Website for the group..
+Website for the group